nonl4331/FFN-MNIST/README.md

 ## How to run
 1. Make sure you have rust installed.
 You can check this by opening a terminal and typing `cargo`.
 If you do not have rust installed follow the instructions at `https://rustup.rs/`.
 You may also need to install a fortran compiler.
 2. Download the repository and unzip it.
-If you have git installed `https://git-scm.com/downloads` you can also clone the repository with `git clone https://github.com/NonL4331/FFN-MNIST/.git` in a terminal.
+If you have git installed `https://git-scm.com/downloads` you can also clone the repository with `git clone https://github.com/NonL4331/FFN-MNIST.git` in a terminal.
-3. Navigate to the directory of the repository in a terminal and type `cargo run --example mnist --release`
+3. Ensure you have git lfs installed `https://git-lfs.com/`.
+Navigate to the directory of the repository in a terminal and type `git lfs pull`, this will pull the training and test data from the MNIST dataset.
+4. You can now run the test demo with `cargo run --example mnist --release`

 ## What does running the program do?
 The first thing that the program does is create a neural network with the specifications specified in `examples/mnst/main.rs`.
 The program then imports the training and test data from the mnist folder.
 The data consists of an input which is this case is a flattened 28x28 greyscale image and an expected output which is a number from 0-9 which matches what the number on the image.